nascarjake/luminary/README.md

 ```

 This creates a `.dmg` file in the `dist` folder.

-Note: Ensure you have the necessary development tools installed for your target platform before running these commands.
+Ensure you have the necessary development tools installed for your target platform before running these commands.

+Note: Building for macOS requires signing the application using xcode.
+At the moment I have not done this.
+Instead there is a `install.command` included in the mac release.
+This file will prompt you several times for permission.

 ## Environment Setup (Optional)